wearespindle/fuet-notify/README.md

-# vue-shout
+# fuet-notify
 Simple notification for Vue using the Stash store.
-Checkout the [demo](https://wearespindle.github.io/vue-shout/).
+Checkout the [demo](https://wearespindle.github.io/fuet-notify/).

 # Usage
 This module depends on npm and commonjs.
 Just install in your project with:

-    npm i vue-shout --save
+    npm i fuet-notify --save

-Then include the two components with:
+Then include the notifications components with:

-    const {Shout, Shouts} = require('vue-shout')
+    const {Notification, Notifications, FuetNotify} = require('vue-shout')
-    Vue.component('Shout', Shout)
-    Vue.component('Shouts', Shouts)
+    Vue.component('Notification', Notification)
+    Vue.component('Notifications', Notifications)

+    Vue.use(FuetNotify)

-Then in the template where you want tabs, use something like:
+Then in the template where you want notifications, use something like:

     <template>
         <div class="main-container">
-            <Shouts></Shouts>
+            <Notifications></Notifications>
         </div>
     </template>

 Don't forget to include the stylesheet from sass:

     // Assumes that you have node_modules in the sass includePaths.
-    @import "vue-tabcordion/src/scss/styles";
+    @import "fuet-notify/src/scss/styles";

 That's it!
-Have fun with your new shout component.
-Please [file an issue](https://github.com/wearespindle/vue-shout/issues) if you have feature requests or bug reports.
+Have fun with your new notify component.
+Please [file an issue](https://github.com/wearespindle/fuet-notify/issues) if you have feature requests or bug reports.